 BIC shall cancel the registration and remove the code from the BIC-CODE register:

 When the annual code renewal fee has not been paid.

 The canceled code may not be registered with another applicant for 10 years.

-BIC or NRO concerned may request the owner to confirm in writing whether all containers used in international circulation, which he owns, were actually marked with a registered code.
+BIC concerned may request the owner to confirm in writing whether all containers used in international circulation, which he owns, were actually marked with a registered code.
 If there is no such declaration in place within six months, the code may be canceled.

 BIC is not liable for the sale, suitability or transfer of the containers and BIC was not properly notified and/or the containers were not re-marked.

 Also, BIC is not responsible for removing the code from the registry due to non-payment of the annual fee when the owner did not notify BIC of the change of the owner’s address.

 Once a case occurs that the right to any code registered or reserved in the name of the applicant is discussed or disputed in any way, the applicant shall submit to BIC complete information regarding this case.
 If the dispute concerns a reserved code, BIC may withhold the final registration until the dispute is settled.
 Reservation shall remain valid subject to the stipulated conditions.

 Where such a dispute cannot be settled by agreement, it shall be referred to and decided in arbitration under the Rules of Conciliation and Arbitration of the International Chamber of Commerce by one judge, and the applicant shall agree to accept and comply with this decision.